AliArabi55/Vote.ai/README.md

 # Vote.ai - Ambassador Voice Platform
-## نظام التصويت والتصنيف الديناميكي للمقترحات
+## Dynamic Voting & Ranking System for Suggestions

 ---

-## 📋 نظرة عامة على المشروع
+## 📋 Project Overview

-**Vote.ai** هو منصة ذكية لإدارة مقترحات السفراء مع نظام تصويت ديناميكي وتصنيف تلقائي. المنصة تستخدم الذكاء الاصطناعي لدمج المقترحات المتشابهة ومنع التكرار، مما يساعد صناع القرار على رؤية الأولويات الحقيقية للمجتمع.
+**Vote.ai** is an intelligent platform for managing ambassador suggestions with a dynamic voting system and automatic ranking.
+The platform uses AI to merge similar suggestions and prevent duplicates, helping decision-makers see the community's real priorities.

-### 🎯 الميزات الرئيسية
+### 🎯 Key Features
-- ✅ نظام تصويت ديناميكي مع تحديث فوري للواجهة (Optimistic UI)
+- ✅ Dynamic voting system with instant UI updates (Optimistic UI)
-- ✅ تصنيف تلقائي من الأعلى للأسفل حسب عدد الأصوات
+- ✅ Automatic top-to-bottom ranking by vote count
-- ✅ كشف ذكي للمقترحات المتشابهة باستخدام Azure OpenAI
+- ✅ Smart detection of similar suggestions using Azure OpenAI
-- ✅ منع التصويت المكرر لنفس المستخدم
+- ✅ Prevents duplicate voting by the same user
-- ✅ نظام مصادقة آمن باستخدام JWT
+- ✅ Secure authentication system using JWT
-- ✅ قاعدة بيانات PostgreSQL على Azure
+- ✅ PostgreSQL database on Azure

 ---

-## 🏗️ البنية المعمارية (Architecture)
+## 🏗️ Architecture

-### التقنيات المستخدمة (Tech Stack)
+### Tech Stack

 #### Backend
 - **Framework**: FastAPI (Python)